I am a statistician working on social science applications that relate to human rights, the criminal justice system, and sampling methodology.

 Before starting graduate school I developed the Bus ConCiencia, a mobile laboratory that brings science experiments and teacher trainings to schools in remote areas of Chile.

-I also worked at JPAL, the MIT Poverty Action Lab, where I focused on evaluating social programs.
+I also worked at JPAL, the MIT Poverty Action Lab in Chile, where I focused on evaluating social programs.
 While working at JPAL, I designed the logistics to implement a randomized controlled trial in the field.
 This gave me insight into the advantages and challenges of surveys.
 It also introduced me to the intersection between statistics and public policy.

 Last updated: October 29, 2016.